teacodema/git-workshop/README.md

     > cd Git-Workshop
     > ls

-To see the gir -hidden- subdirectory try this :
+To see the git -hidden- subdirectory try this :

     > ls -a